 I have used both of these companies myself and been very satisfied with them (and I have heard only good stories about them from the travel community).
 As always, be sure to read the terms and conditions of the policy wording/description of coverage to check if their policy is the right one for you.

 World Nomads specialize exclusively in insurance for backpackers and independent travellers.
-Insurance packages from World Nomads are flexible and allow you to tack on high value item coverage (such as for a laptop or expensive camera), as well as options for any adventure, sports, work or volunteer activities you expect to be doing.
-World Nomads can be a pricier option, but this also appear reflected in their coverage and strong customer service.
+Insurance packages from World Nomads are flexible and allow you to add high value item coverage (such as for a laptop or expensive camera), as well as options for any adventure, sports, work or volunteer activities you expect to be doing.
+World Nomads may not always be the absolute cheapest around, but the value you get is reflected in their coverage and strong customer service.
 I now use World Nomads as my insurer on all my trips.

 Get a quote at World Nomads »